edenbwt/PSA_TU_Custom_ECU/README.md

 ## ECU connector

 #### M154 ECU 55 PIN
-this connector is widly used by BOSCH ecu for example the  BOSCH 0261203912 MP5.2 used by the TU engine
+This connector is widely used by BOSCH ECUs, such as the BOSCH 0 261 203 912 (MP5.2) used with the TU engine.
 ![alt text](https://github.com/edenbwt/PSA_TU_Custom_ECU/blob/main/connector/IMG_5122-900x1200.jpg?raw=true)

 ---